 Current expenses however do not provide long lasting benefits.
 The expenses are incurred to restore the asset to the same condition.

 For example, you paint the entire house to give the house a fresh look and to attract a new set of tenants, the painting cost is incurred to refresh the house, there’s no change in functionality, no upgrade, no lasting benefits.
-The painting costs are generally considered as current expense and they are deductible against the rental income as incurred.
+The painting costs are generally considered as a current expense and they are deductible against the rental income as incurred.
+Similarly, if you happen to do a few repairs, replace the existing electrical systems, or change conditioning units with the help of a reputed electrical service (find more info here), then they are also counted as a current expense.

 But there’re exceptions…